wjdp/htmltest/README.md

 - `meta`: Whether refresh tags are valid and the url works.
 - `meta`: :soon: Whether images and URLs in the OpenGraph metadata are valid.
 - `meta` `title`: :soon: Whether you've got the [recommended tags](https://support.google.com/webmasters/answer/79812?hl=en) in your head.
+- 'DOCTYPE': Whether a doctype is correctly specified.

 ### What's Not